 Your card will be good for two years.
 If you are an apprentice, you must provide proof that you have completed at least six months of training in a licensed establishment, you must be 18, you must pass an exam with a minimum score of 70 percent, and provide a letter of employment to receive a permanent card.

 It is at the employer’s discretion to sign off on your experience.
 The Experience Verification Form must be submitted when he or she determines your training is complete.
 You must renew your Body Art Apprentice Card if it expires before your training is complete.

 You no longer need a health card, but the Body Art Card ensures that you meet certain requirements.
 You do not need TB screening or any immunizations, however, the health district recommends that you review your hepatitis A/B immunization status.

 The health district requires that all Body Art Card holders receive infectious disease training, such as the Preventing Disease Transmission training offered by the American Red Cross.
-You must complete the training within 30 days of passing the health district exam.
+You must complete the training prior to taking the health district exam.
 Visit the American Red Cross webpage for information on their course.